grahamcrowe77/autotools-neptune/README.md

 ./bootstrap.sh
 ```

-To test building in the src tree:
+To test building in the source tree:
 ```bash
 ./configure
 make